 Practice pausing before frantically reacting to situations.
-When a phone rings, don't throw yourself across the room to answer it; settle in and compose yourself during the first few rings.
-When someone says something hurtful, don't snap back; take a few breaths to mindfully examine how you feel.
+When the phone rings, do not race across the room to answer it; settle in and compose yourself during the first few rings before answering.
+When someone says something hurtful, do not snap back; take a few breaths to mindfully examine how you feel.

 It is a great idea to do "nothing" for one minute every hour.
 Relax the body and mind.
 Suspend any activity that is not absolutely crucial for just a moment and take a quick snapshot of where you are.
 Breathe in and breathe out.
 Let go of the past and the future.
 Say to yourself, "Breathing in, may I be well, happy, and peaceful."
 After a moment, say, "Breathing out, may all beings be well, happy, and peaceful."
-These moments of mindfulness, awareness and loving-kindness can fill your day with joy.
-Remember M&Ms, those little sugar-coated chocolate candies so many of us love to snack on?
+These moments of mindfulness, awareness, and loving-kindness can fill your day with joy.
+Remember M&M's, those little sugarcoated chocolate candies so many of us love to snack on?
 Think of these as 'mini meditations' that you can take any time for a quick treat.

 Regularly pausing in this way will help to slow down the neurotic push into the future we can so easily get caught up in, and help us to release the stress that builds up throughout the day.
-With patience and slow, deliberate, mindful actions, we can reach home refreshed, even energized enough to do another round of meditation.
+With patience and slow deliberate, mindful actions, we can reach home refreshed, even energized enough to do another round of meditation.
 Meditation before bed can help with deeper, more rejuvenating sleep.
 With better sleep, we can wake up fresh and ready to set out on a new day.
 This makes us even more likely to keep a morning meditation practice.
 The benefits of being mindful for a few minutes each day cannot be overstated.
 Mindfulness each moment keeps suffering away.